WeSinger 2: Fully Parallel Singing Voice Synthesis via Multi-Singer Conditional Adversarial Training: Experiments

 \subsection{Datasets}

-We follow our previous work WeSinger~\cite{zhang2022wesinger} to use a 30-hour multi-singer singing corpus to do pre-training for WeSinger 2.
-With the pre-trained model, we try to fine-tune it on the following processed datasets (24 kHz with 16-bit quantization): \begin{itemize} \item \textit{\textbf{Opencpop}}~\cite{wang2022opencpop}, a public female singing dataset\footnote{https://wenet.org.cn/opencpop/} including 3550 segments for training and 206 segments for testing. \item \textit{\textbf{Data-L}}, a large-scale high-quality singing dataset including 4700 segments for training and 298 segments for testing. \item \textit{\textbf{Data-S}}, a small-scale low-quality amateur singing dataset including 348 segments for training and 10 segments for testing. \end{itemize} To improve the diversity, each recording (except the recordings from \textit{Opencpop}) is split into audio segments with the \textit{VS}-augmented~\cite{zhang2022wesinger} method.
-Mel-spectrograms with 80 bands are extracted as the intermediate feature representation, which is re-scaled by the mean-variance normalization based on the statistics of each singer.
+We follow our previous work WeSinger~\cite{zhang2022wesinger} to use a 30-hour multi-singer singing corpus for pre-training WeSinger 2.
+With the pre-trained model, we try to fine-tune it on three processed datasets (24 kHz with 16-bit quantization): (1) \textit{\textbf{Opencpop}}~\cite{wang2022opencpop}, a public female singing dataset\footnote{https://wenet.org.cn/opencpop/} including 3550 segments for training and 206 segments for testing; (2) \textit{\textbf{Data-L}}, a large-scale high-quality singing dataset including 4700 segments for training and 298 segments for testing; (3) \textit{\textbf{Data-S}}, a small-scale low-quality amateur singing dataset including 348 segments for training and 10 segments for testing.
+To improve the diversity, each recording (except the recordings from \textit{Opencpop}) is split into audio segments according to the \textit{VS}-augmented~\cite{zhang2022wesinger} strategy.
+Mel-spectrograms with 80 bands are extracted as the intermediate feature representation.
 By the way, the F0 contours were extracted with the YIN~\cite{de2002yin} algorithm and we replaced the unvoiced parts with the linearly-interpolated F0 values.
+Notably, both Mel-spectrograms and F0 values are rescaled with the mean-variance normalization trick individually.